kavaskar/HOL-AutomatingVMManagementPS/HOL.md

 1. Next, choose the VM creation script below based on whether you selected Windows or Linux.

-	1. A Windows Windows Virtual Machine from an Image.
+	1. A Windows Virtual Machine from an Image.

 		````PowerShell
 		$adminPassword = '[YOUR-PASSWORD]'